 Click to see the Sundara!

-These definitely have a wider Soundstage/Image than an HD600, but I would say the separation and clarity is roughly the same.
-What is Soundstage?
+These definitely have a wider Soundstage/Image than an HD600, but I would say the separation and clarity are roughly the same.

 Will you need an amp?

-They don’t need a lot of power, but aren’t very sensitive at 94dB.
-What this basically means is that they’ll have trouble getting loud enough out of your standard mobile device/Laptop.
+What this basically means is that they’ll have trouble getting loud enough out of your standard mobile device/Laptop and require more power from an amp to reach an acceptable listening level.

-You can try them out without one first, but I would go with something like an Audioquest Dragonfly Red, or a Schiit Stack if you want a desktop solution.
-Learn more: Audioquest Dragonfly Red Review.
+You can try them out without one first, but I would go with something like an Audioquest Dragonfly Red or something similar on the neutral side.

 What types of music will these do well for?